benboubion/Computer-Pulse-Monitor/SETUP.md

 # Setup & Installation Guide

-Welcome to the **Computer Pulse Monitor** repository!
-This guide provides step-by-step instructions for downloading, setting up, and running the application locally on your machine.

----

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:
 * **Python** (Version 3.8 or higher)
 * **Git** (For cloning the repository)
-* A modern web browser (Chrome, Firefox, Edge, or Safari)

 ---